 - Tank tops – so useful for layering

-- Underwear, bras and socks – take a sufficient amount so that you will not worry about the laundry
+- Underwear, bras and socks – take a sufficient amount so that you will not have to worry about doing laundry

 - Swimming suit – yes, even if you visit in the winter, there are some amazing hot pools you will want to visit

-- Long sleeve shirt – take it even in the summertime to protect your skin from sun burns
+- Long sleeve shirt – take one even in the summertime to protect your skin from sun burns

 - Microfiber towel – handy, as it will save you some space

-- Sunglasses – same, use them even during the winter, the sun can be strong, I love polarized glasses and only wear those for many years now!
+- Sunglasses – use them even during the winter; because the sun can be strong.
+I love polarized glasses and have only worn those for many years now!

 - Gloves and neck warmer – yes, these can still be useful even during the summer

-- Hand & Toe Warmers – can be a life saver if you are doing some hiking in the cold weather.
+- Hand & Foot Warmers – can be a life saver if you are doing some hiking in the cold weather.

 - Sun block SPF 50 – this one is absolutely essential!
-The ozone hole is right above New Zealand and you will feel it fast if you won’t be using any sun protection!
+The ozone hole is right above New Zealand and you will feel it fast if you don’t use any sun protection!
 I would use something even stronger for the face (SPF 70-100)